danish-foundation-models/datasheets/data/plandata/plandata.md

 - Legal
 ---

-# Dataset Card for Plandata
+# Dataset Card for Plan- og Landdistriktsstyrelsen - Plandata.dk

 <!-- START-SHORT DESCRIPTION -->
 A collection of documents pertaining to the planning of municipalities (Lokalplaner), regions, etc. in Denmark.